pytorch/serve/docs/configuration.md

 install_py_dep_per_model=true
 ```

+User can also supply custom python packages in zip or tar.gz format using the `--extra-files` flag while creating the model-archive and make an entry of the file name in the `requirements` file.

 ### Restrict backend worker to access environment variables

 Environment variables might contain sensitive information, like AWS credentials.
 Backend workers execute an arbitrary model's custom code,